alexl6/hcde439/_posts/2023-01-28-Assignment 3 IO.markdown

 $$
 Using a resistor with higher resistance than what is required here (e.g. a 100 Ω resistor) will not have an adverse effect on the longevity of the LED, it will simply cause it to appear a bit dimmer.

+### Potentiometer resistor
-Assuming the analog in port on Arudino is an ideal voltmeter (aka. infinite resistance), the resistor between the potentiometer and ground are effectively connected in series.
+Assuming the analog in port on Arudino is an ideal voltmeter (aka. infinite resistance), the resistor and the potentiometer are effectively connected in series.
 Because the maximum DC current through the GND pin for the microcontroller is 200 mA, we also need to calculate the minimum resistence for the previously mentioned resistor.
 Since the ground pin is shared between the LEDs and the potentiometer, we need to consider the worst case scenario where current through the circuit is maximized when the potentiometer's resistance is approximately 0 Ω and both LEDs are on.
 We first calculate the current through the LEDs.

 $$
 \begin{align\*}